Atlanta Hawks vs Indiana Pacers: Game Preview, Injury Report, Projected Starting Lineups for Today's Matchup

 By the Numbers

-Atlanta's offense has been struggling over the past few games, but they've been better as of late.
-They are 10th in points, 9th in FG%, 6th in 3P%, 22nd in FT%, 25th in rebounds (26th in OREB, 16th in DREB), 1st in assists, and 17th in turnovers per game.
-They're 22nd in offensive rating this year, which is partially due to them being a rather inefficient offense as a whole (24th in points per 100 possessions via Cleaning the Glass).
+Atlanta's offense looked awful against the Rockets, but this performance has to be taken with a grain of salt considering that they were missing two of their best offensive players in Jalen Johnson and Onyeka Okongwu.
+They are 10th in points, 10th in FG%, 6th in 3P%, 20th in FT%, 25th in rebounds (25th in OREB, 16th in DREB), 1st in assists, and 17th in turnovers per game.
+They're 21st in offensive rating this year.

-Atlanta's defense has been a rough watch for most of the season, but they've been moderately better as of late.
-Although Devin Booker and Jalen Green left the game due to injuries, holding the Suns to 103 points is respectable considering how well they've been playing this season.
-They rank 25th in points allowed, 23rd in FG% allowed, 13th in 3P% allowed, 26th in rebounds allowed, 5th in steals, and 17th in blocks.
-They're 16th in defensive rating this year.
+Atlanta's defense has largely been a mess - they did their best against the Rockets, but it ultimately wasn't enough due to their talent.
+Still, they rank 23rd in points allowed, 23rd in FG% allowed, 13th in 3P% allowed, 26th in rebounds allowed, 5th in steals, and 16th in blocks.
+They're 17th in defensive rating this year.

-Indiana has come crashing down to Earth after being one of the most electric offenses in basketball last season.
-They are 29th in points, 30th in FG%, 27th in 3P%, 24th in FT%, 22nd in rebounds (20th in OREB, 20th in DREB), 20th in assists, and 12th in turnovers per game.
+Since getting blown out by the Hawks, the Pacers' offense actually had a very solid showing against the Chicago Bulls in a 113-110 win.
+Nevertheless, they are 28th in points, 30th in FG%, 27th in 3P%, 24th in FT%, 22nd in rebounds (21st in OREB, 18th in DREB), 17th in assists, and 12th in turnovers per game.
 They're dead-last (30th) in offensive rating across the entire NBA.

 Three Reasons the Hawks Can Win This Game